Who We Are

 Allyson Walsh is a nature recovery biologist, science communicator, and six-figure fundraiser.
 She has over two decades of experience managing projects dedicated to protecting biodiversity in collaboration with community networks, scientists, and educators globally.

 Allyson holds a degree in biology from the University of Southampton, and a doctorate in the landscape ecology from the University of Bristol.
 Combining her lifelong passion for nature with her penchant for writing to secure foundation and corporate alliances, Allyson has facilitated successful endangered species rescue and recovery collaborations, published numerous scientific papers, and has been recognized for excellence in conservation project leadership.
-She has worked for UK and USA non-profits, including The Bat Conservation Trust and San Diego Zoo.
+She has worked for UK and USA non-profits, including San Diego Zoo Institute for Conservation Research.